So, you are moving to the US and you need some heads up of the cultural differences? You are in the right place, so read on!

-Given the US view that time is limited and deadlines must be fulfilled, people favor direct, clear communication.
-Basically, while European people generally like to explain things, give more details, Americans usually think of it like this: Just get to bottom line, we don’t need all the details!
+Given the US view, that time is limited and deadlines must be fulfilled, people favor direct, clear communication.
+Basically, while European people generally like to explain things, give more details, Americans usually think of it like this: Just get to the bottom line, we don’t need all the details!
 Too often, conversations in the US tend to be a search for particular information.
-They won’t ask you something unless it’s very important and they may answer in abrupt manner.
+They won’t ask you something unless it’s very important and they may answer in an abrupt manner.
 They do not feel like they owe you an explanation for anything and they do not bother to be polite, so no means no and that’s it.
-It can be unusual for all of us used to being subtle in our style of communication.
+It can be unusual for all of us used to be subtle in our style of communication.
 Do not try to send them some subtle clues or indirect messages because you won’t get an answer to it.
-The usually won’t get it because they don’t expect it and are not accustomed to them.
-Always look people in the eyes while talking to them, since looking away, at the floor etc. can be interpreted as a lack of interest in what is being said.
+They usually won’t get it because they don’t expect it and are not accustomed to them.
+Always look people in the eyes while talking to them, since looking away, at the floor, etc. can be interpreted as a lack of interest in what is being said.
 Do not interpret this behavior as a sign of disrespect or lack of interest.
 It is just a cultural difference, nothing more than that.

 Informality vs. formality

 In the US it is extremely important to extend the same courtesies and respect to all individuals, regardless of their race, gender, national origin, etc. The idea rests in one of the founding US values that all people are created equal.
 The style of communication in the US tends to be informal and it is more casual than in many other countries, reinforcing feelings of equality.
 So, it doesn’t matter if someone is older than you, has more money, comes from a better neighborhood, you are regarded as equal.
 This applied to both college and noncollege activities.